BBBase-EHeresy/PPPub/docs/rules_manual/heroes.md

 ![](../media/rules_manual/fate_2.jpg)

 *Kili has been shot by a Hunter Orc's arrow and suffered a Wound.
 Kili decides to spend a Fate point in an attempt to prevent the Wound and rolls a dice.
-On a 4+, the Wound is ignored.* []{#bookmark139 .anchor}*Unfortunately, Kili only scores a 3.
+On a 4+, the Wound is ignored.
+Unfortunately, Kili only scores a 3.
 Determined to avoid injury, the controlling player spends a Might point to turn the 3 into a 4 and prevent the Wound.*